CTSRD-CHERI/cheri-c-programming/src/acks/README.md

 Design (DSbD) Technology Platform Prototype, 105694.

-This work was supported by part by the Engineering and Physical Sciences Research Council (SPSRC) under UKRI3001: CHERI Research Centre, and under the EPSRC REMS Programme Grant (EP/EP/K008528/1).
+This work was supported by part by the Engineering and Physical Sciences Research Council (EPSRC) under UKRI3001: CHERI Research Centre, and under the EPSRC REMS Programme Grant (EP/EP/K008528/1).

 This project has received funding from the European Research Council (ERC)